 Monel is a trademark name for a group of nickel alloys mostly composed of nickel and copper, with traces of iron, manganese, carbon, and silicon.
 Stronger than pure nickel, Monel alloys are known for their corrosion resistance to several corrosive environments.
 The material was first developed by Robert Crooks Stanley in 1901.
 The name “Monel” is a trademark of “Special Metals Corporation”.

-Known as Superalloy, in the microstructure of Monel, It exhibits a face-centered cubic lattice structure.
+Known as Superalloy, the microstructure of Monel exhibits a face-centered cubic lattice structure.
 Monel alloy 400 is approved by the ASME Boiler and Pressure Vessel Code as a material of construction.

 What is Monel used for?

 Due to fabrication by hot- and cold-working, machining, and welding, Monel is extensively used in marine and chemical processing fields.
 However, the material is costly so can only be used where cheaper alternatives are not available.
 Usually, Monel piping is more than 3 times as expensive as compared to carbon steel pipe.
 Typical applications of Monel are valves and pumps; pump and propeller shafts; electrical and electronic components; crude petroleum stills, boiler feedwater heaters, marine fixtures, and fasteners; gasoline and water tanks; fuel tanks; springs; chemical processing equipment; process vessels and piping; heat exchangers; metal instruments; deaerating heaters; musical instruments; refrigerators; film processing; kitchen sinks; roofing; and eyeglass frames.
 Monel is available in a pipe, fittings, plate, strip, round bar, strip, tube, sheet, and wire form.